-3.4 Checking Out an Object
+3.3 Checking Out an Object

-To check out an object from the Commonspace, the user should first open the folder within which the object is located.
-Most INTRALINK commands require that theuser first select an object before starting the action.
+To check out an object (i.e., moving a copy of an object out of the Commonspace to the Work Place to permit manipulations/changes being made) from the Commonspace, the user should first open the folder within which the object is located.
+Most INTRALINK commands require that the user first select an object before starting the action.

 For first time users, a folder named Pilot has been set up where first time users can check out and check in objects for practice.
-For the NCSX Project, new users have also been given a View Only role that will allow them to view and check out objects from the NCSX\History folder, providing access to the

-NCSX CDR data.
+For the NCSX Project, new users have also been given a View Only role that will allow them to view and check out objects from the NCSX_History folder, providing access to the NCSX CDR data.
 Figure 3-6shows the Commonspace display from the Pilot folder and the Pro/Engineer object cube.part, highlighted for checking out to a Workspace.

-Figure 3-6 Commons pace Display Selecting an Object Being Checked Out
+Figure 3-6 Commonspace Display Selecting an Object Being Checked Out